 1/3 cup molasses

-Preheat your oven to 375ºF.
-Spray a cookie sheet with non-stick cooking spray.
+Preheat oven to 375°F. Lightly grease a cookie sheet or line it with parchment paper.

-Drop teaspoon-sized balls on the cookie sheet about an inch apart.
+Roll or drop teaspoon-sized balls onto the cookie sheet, spacing them about an inch apart.

-This horse treat recipe makes approximately 18-24 treats, depending on how big you make the dough balls.
-I make smaller treats for my goats.
+This recipe makes about 18-24 treats, depending on how big you make the dough balls.
+I like to make them smaller when I’m baking for goats.

 Make dosage balls for your goats